tulipcc/ParserGeneratorCC/README.md

 # News and noteworthy

-* v1.1.0 - work in progress
+* v1.1.0 - 2018-10-25
   * Focus is on improving the quality and consistency of the template files - this may cause interoperability problem because names change etc.
   * This version assumes that the created code uses at least Java 1.5 - JDK versions below 1.5 are no longer supported!
   * The option `STATIC` was removed - it caused too many variations in the templates which decreases maintainability.
 STATIC is now always `false`!
   * Added new option `OUTPUT_ENCODING` to define the character set for the output files
   * If JDK version is at least 1.6 than `java.nio.Charset encoding` is used and not `String encoding` in generated Streams.
+  * The Java templates were modified so that the interface methods start with a lowercase character (`beginToken` instead of `BeginToken`) - the created code may need to be adopted!
+  * A masking issue for `'` and `\` characters was resolved (issue #20)
 * v1.0.2 - 2018-01-08
   * Fixed an error in jump-patching that was originally only considered if legacy exception handling was enabled - now ParserGeneratorCC can create itself using itself!
 * v1.0.1 - 2018-01-05